riboviz/riboviz/docs/install.md

 ## About these instructions

-These instructions were written for and tested on Ubuntu 18.04 LTS bionic.
+These instructions were written for Ubuntu and tested on Ubuntu 18.04 LTS bionic.

 Other Linux flavours will require different commands to be run.
 Similarly, for other operating systems.